97westgate/slackdo/README.md

 1. Invite the bot to channels you want it to monitor:
    - Type `/invite @YourBotName` in the channel

-2. The bot will analyze messages using GPT-3.5 to detect todo items and tasks
+2. The bot will analyze messages using GPT-4 Turbo to detect todo items and tasks
 3. When a todo item is detected:
    - It checks for similar existing todos to prevent duplicates
    - Sends the todo to Slackdo bot